Please note that this workshop is aimed at staff who research and/or teach, other staff are also welcome to attend.

 Main Campus (6E 2.2)

-Event Speaker/Organiser: Piero Vitelli Course Code: RSPS Topic: Digital Capability: All UKPSF: All RDF: Target Audience: Staff who Teach and Research
+Event Speaker/Organiser: Piero Vitelli Course Code: RSPS Topic: UKPSF: All Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: All RDF: N/A Target Audience: Staff who Teach and Research